pivovarit/parallel-collectors/README.md

 - **By design, it's obligatory to supply a custom `Executor` instance and manage its lifecycle.**

-- **All those collectors are one-off and should not be reused unless you know what you're doing.**
+- **All parallel collectors are one-off and should not be reused unless you know what you're doing.**

-- **Will hang forever when used for consuming infinite streams**

 ### Leveraging CompletableFuture